-Social care describes services and support that help people live their lives as fully as possible, whereas health care focuses on treating an illness.
+Describes services and support that help people live their lives as fully as possible, whereas health care focuses on treating an illness.
 Both types of care are offered as a combined package of support to people with mental health problems.

-Ensuring that vulnerable or disadvantaged groups are able to access all of the activities and benefits available to anyone living in the community.
+Making sure that vulnerable or disadvantaged groups are able to access all of the activities and benefits available to anyone living in the community.

-A professional who can help you with practical aspects of life, and who will often also have had training in psychological help.
+A professional who can help you with practical aspects of life and who will often also have had training in psychological help.
 They work closely together with other organisations that are also able to provide you with help

-People who have an interest and / or an involvement ('stake') in an organisation, its activities and its plans for the future.
+People who have an interest and / or an involvement (stake) in an organisation, its activities and its plans for the future.
 This can include the public, service users, carers and staff.

 Society’s negative attitude to people, often caused by lack of understanding.
 Stigma can be a problem for people who experience mental ill health.